sluukkonen/iiris/README.md

   equivalent JavaScript methods.
 - Safer API.
 Predicates like propEq or propSatisfies should not throw.
 - Small footprint.
 Only support native JavaScript data types (at least for now).
-- Functions that wrap other functions (e.g. curry, unary etc.) copy the name of the underlying function for better stack traces.
 - Support tree shaking.
 - Practical TypeScript typings.
 This kind of curried functional style is not supported very well in TypeScript, but let's try to include best-effort type